gboeing/street-network-models/README.md

 ##### 2.2.2.
 Make URLs

-Load the CSV file of node clusters and construct an API URL for each, with a key (requires 3 Google API keys to perform this many API calls for free).
-Note: the Google billing scheme is changing in March 2025, rendering Google elevation data collection at this scale (likely) infeasible in the future without substantial funding to pay for it.
+Load the CSV file of node clusters and construct an API URL for each, with a key (requires 3 Google API keys).

 ##### 2.2.3.
 Download Google elevations